Bachelor of Science with Major in Chemistry

 I. Chemistry Coursework

-1. Chemistry Courses required for a Chemistry degree (B.S. in Chemistry or B.S. with major in Chemistry), including level-II proficiency (two semesters) in a foreign language.
+1. Chemistry Courses required for a Chemistry degree (B.S.
+Chemistry or B.S.
+Chemistry-ACS).

 II.
 Admission to the Secondary Program i.e., completion of preadmission courses.
 See College of Education and Human Development for admission and licensing requirements.
 Including courses: